szilardhuber/szilardhuber.github.io/_posts/2013-12-28-lets-get-started.markdown

   -  [Github Pages](http://pages.github.com) just got some great docs and is an awesome static hosting platform.
   -  [Jekyll](http://jekyllrb.com/docs/home/) is a promising blogging engine for Github pages but I have already tried installing it a few times and always failed to do so.
 (Although I have to admit I did not put much effort into it.)

-The first two steps went like charm.
-I had the "Hello World" personal Github Page and had already started writing my first post in LightPaper.
+The first two steps goes like charm.
+I have the "Hello World" personal Github Page and have already started writing my first post in LightPaper.
-But for Jekyll I just run into the same problem as I did the last time:
+But for Jekyll I run into the same problem as I did the last time:

 ```
 mbp@~/Developer/szilardhuber.github.io:(master)$ sudo gem install jekyll